Hauz Khas: History

 Hauz Khas is named after an ancient water reservoir by the same name, now part of the extensive Hauz Khas Complex.
-In Urdu language, 'Hauz' means "water tank" (or lake) and 'Khas' means "royal", giving it the meaning — the "Royal tank".
+In Urdu language, Hauz means 'water tank' (or 'lake') and khas means 'royal', giving it the meaning of 'royal tank'.
 The large water tank or reservoir was first built by Alauddin Khalji (r.
 1296–1316) (the plaque displayed at the site records this fact) to supply water to the inhabitants of Siri Fort.

 Geography

-It was developed during the 1960s by DLF (company) (Delhi Land & Finance Ltd.) as Hauz Khas Enclave.
-Later it was made a district of South Delhi encompassing some more neighboring areas.
+It was developed during the 1960s by Delhi Land & Finance (DLF) as the Hauz Khas Enclave.
+Later it was made a district of South Delhi encompassing some more neighbouring areas.

 Hauz Khas (Enclave) as known, consists of A, B, C, D, E, F, G, H, K, L, M, P, Q, R, X, Y, and Z Blocks.

 E block is the Main market here and lies in the middle of the colony.
 It includes a multi-level parking lot.
 G block and Aurobindo Market are other markets close by.

 Mayfair Gardens is an independent small private colony inside Hauz Khas, neighboured by Padmini Enclave.

 Hauz Khas has some of the largest green areas in Delhi, namely Deer Park and Rose garden.

 It is near the two major hospitals in Delhi, AIIMS and Safdarjung Hospital.

 As Hauz Khas now is administered as a district, it is also known as a reference for other areas like Mayfair Gardens, Padmini Enclave, Safdarjung Enclave, Hauz Khas Village, Kalu Sarai, IIT Delhi, ISI Delhi, Shahpur Jat, Asiad Village, Katwaria Sarai and institutional areas like on Sirifort Road and Aurobindo Marg.